-When you are divorcing from your spouse, you may wonder how your children will be affected and how you will be able to support them financially.
-Ongoing support can be a major cause of stress in any divorce, which is why it is important to have a Madison child support lawyer on your side.
+When you are getting divorced, you may wonder how your children will be affected and how you will be able to support them financially.
+Ongoing financial support can be a major cause of stress in any divorce, which is why it is important to have a lawyer on your side.
 At Balisle Family Law Legal Counsel, S.C., we work to ensure that the child support award is fair, whether you are the payer or the recipient.

-Wisconsin child support guidelines use a formula based on a percentage of gross income, of a parent who is obligated to support the child.
+Wisconsin child support guidelines use a formula based on a percentage of the parents’ gross income.
 If both parents have placement of their children at least 25% of the time, then each parent’s gross income is used in the calculation.
-If one parent has placement less than 25% placement, then the other parent’s gross income is not taken into consideration when calculating the amount of child support.
+If one parent has less than 25% placement, then the other parent’s gross income is not taken into consideration when calculating the amount of child support.
 Gross income includes income from any source, whether or not it is reported or taxed under federal law.

-There are special formulas that apply in low-income, high-income, serial-payer, shared-placement, and split-custody situations.
+There are special formulas that adjust child support in low-income, high-income, and serial-payer situations.
 Further, upon request by a party, the court may deviate or modify child support payments determined by the child support guidelines if, after considering a number of factors, the court finds that use of the percentage standard is unfair to the child or to any of the parties.

 A few other factors that may be considered include: